wip-abramson/aries-basic-controller-python/README.md

 await agent_controller.listen_webhooks()

 # Controllers re-emit webhooks as events through PyPubSub
-# Basic state management is handled through defaults but you can choose to pass in custom handlers
+# Basic state management is handled through defaults but you can choose to pass in custom handlers as an array
-agent_controller.register_listeners(custom_handler, defaults=True)
+agent_controller.register_listeners([custom_handler], defaults=True)

 # Create Invitation
 invite = await agent_controller.connections.create_invitation(alias="Will")